reset-bank/docs/docs/Pay/visualizeMEDs.md

 ---

-Users will be able to view cases with MED status set to open, returned, or canceled, as shown in the screenshot below.
+Users will be able to view cases with MED status set to awaiting payment, paid, or rejected, as shown in the screenshot below.

 ![][image1]